WinstonAC/simpsons-trivia-game-v2/README.md

 - React Testing Library for component testing
 - Jest DOM for DOM-specific assertions
 - User Event for simulating user interactions

+## Features

+- Multiple choice trivia questions about The Simpsons
+- Score tracking including correct and incorrect answers
+- Sound effects for correct/incorrect answers
+- Streak tracking for consecutive correct answers
+- Level progression system
+- Sound control toggle
+- Responsive design
+- Accessibility features

+## Gameplay

+- Answer questions correctly to earn points
+- Maintain streaks for bonus points
+- Track your progress with the level system
+- Monitor your performance with the score display showing both correct and incorrect answers
+- Toggle sound effects on/off as needed